daKmoR/testing-workflow-for-web-components/README.md

 title: Testing workflow for web-components
 published: false
 description: Provide the best developer experience by showing awesome intellisense and adding types to your web components.
-tags: webcomponents, javascript, type, openwc
+tags: webcomponents, javascript, testing, karma
 ---

 Whenever you ship something to be used by others you take on a responsibilty.